 Your knees take up to seven times your body weight when you’re walking.
 So consider how much more pressure they have to withstand when you’re hiking, because now you’re carrying a backpack and because the ground isn’t always level.

 You have to be really careful not to damage your knees, particularly when you’re going up or down.
 When climbing uphill, many people will tend to use their hands and push on their knees to gain momentum.
 That can be really dangerous, so we’d advise you to use your core for balance, or get a hiking pole/ walking stick that pushes through the ground.
+For tips on how to correctly use a trekking pole, see our article on this important topic.

 Again, more inexperienced hikers will be glad when they have to go downhill.
 They’ll exaggerate their movements, striking their heels on the ground, maybe even run.
 But that can also damage your knees, so it’s best to use a walking stick here too.